 If you are going to travel Japan in winter, I also recommend that you experience hot springs.
 Your body will probably get very cold in the cold outdoors.
 The hot springs will warm your body.

-In Nagano prefecture and Hokkaido, you can see wild monkeys are in the outdoor hot spring in winter.
+In Nagano prefecture and Hokkaido, you can see wild monkeys in the outdoor hot spring in winter.

 Experience the winter life in Japan